DavidJenei94/warpaint-motivation/README.md

 ## What's New

+### 1.1.1
+- Merge notifications and alarms to the 'Device indicators' data field, which also contains Do Not Disturb and Bluetooth
 ### 1.1.0
 - Add support for Forerunner® 55
 - New data field options: Meters climbed, Alarms count, Remaining days to a selected date, Move bar, Off (Display nothing)